BeMoreKinky

 Also, consider how it affects your self-image and respect.
 Ideally, free use should increase your mutual respect and affection (since it's built on trust and care).
 But if one starts feeling taken for granted, that's a red flag.
 For instance, a "used" partner might after a while say, "I sometimes feel like you don't see me as your equal because of this."
 That's important to address.

 Continuous Consent: Consent in a free use lifestyle is never "set and forget."
 Either partner can renegotiate or stop at any point: "Hey, I know we agreed to free use, but I need to change it for now."
-Respecting that without resentment is what makes the whole arrangement possible.
-Keep that escape hatch clear and judgment-free.
+Respecting the change without resentment is what makes the whole arrangement possible.

 Perhaps every so often, do a session where the script flips and the "used" partner gets doted on (a pleasure dom session works well here, even framed as "I'm going to use you to give me multiple orgasms now").
 Or outside of the free use times, have regular loving, mutual sex too.
 Many successful free use couples still have traditional romantic lovemaking sometimes, to balance the heat with some sweet.
 That balance can keep resentment or boredom at bay.